- collect your information,

 You will need to be in a position to verify your identity.
 Anonymity and pseudonymity is impractical in circumstances when requesting personal information from us given the services we provide and our obligation to protect personal information.

 You should also anticipate that it may take a little time to process your application for access as there may be a need to confirm the validity of your request, retrieve information from storage, and review information in order to determine what information may be provided.

 Access and Correction

-Australian Privacy Principle 6 of the Privacy Act 1988 (Cth) allows you to get access to, and correct, the personal information we hold about you in certain circumstances.
-If you would like to obtain such access, please contact us on the details set out above.
+Australian Privacy Principle 6 of the Privacy Act 1988 (Cth) allows you to access, and correct, the personal information we hold about you in certain circumstances.
+If you would like to obtain access, please contact us via the details above.

-We may refuse access if it would interfere with the privacy rights of other persons or if it breaches any confidentiality that attaches to that information.
+We may refuse access if it would interfere with the privacy rights of other persons or if granting access breaches any confidentiality that attaches to that information.

 When you notify the Privacy Officer of a possible complaint a “Privacy Complaint Form” will be forwarded to you to complete and return.
 The Privacy Officer will reply to you within 14 days of receiving the completed form with the response to the complaint.

 You can also make complaints to the Office of the Australian Information Commissioner.
 The Office of the Australian Information Commissioner can be contacted by telephone on 1300 363 993 or by using the contact details on the website www.oaic.gov.au.

 We will make every effort to resolve any complaints that you may have as quickly as possible.